Wall Heath: Village services

 In the last century, Wall Heath was the home of the Sant family (Maidensbridge Road).
 Herbert Sant won an MC during the First World War.
 His brother William became a famed artist whose work is displayed at the Tate Gallery in London and other notable locations.
 Ancestor Steven Sant born in nearby Dudley is a renowned writer on football and local politics.

 Wall Heath is served by bus routes 15, 16 and 17/17a which serve, Wombourne, Wolverhampton, Stourbridge, Dudley or the Merry Hill Centre.
 Less frequent is service 57 between Stourbridge and Wall Heath.
+From 19th July 2026 service 57 will be partly replaced by service 226A which will run Mon-Fri only.
 Services 15 and 16 are operated by National Express West Midlands, the rest by Diamond Bus.

 Sport

 The village has produced three professional cricketers; John (Jack) Alfred Flavell, Paul Pridgeon and Stuart Lampitt.
 All played for Worcestershire CCC, with Jack Flavell playing for the England national team.

 The village is home to Dudley Kingswinford Rugby Football Club (DKRFC), who after 2 promotions from the Midland League are currently playing in the National league 2 North.
 On the outskirts of the village is 'Eagle Park', home to Kewford Eagles Football Club.